 Microdermabrasion is often used as a superficial exfoliation to renew overall skin tone and texture.
 It’s considered a safe treatment for most skin types and colors.

-This minimally invasive treatment is done in the doctor’s office and typically takes about an hour, with little to no downtime afterwards.
+This minimally invasive treatment is done in the doctor’s office and typically takes less than an hour, with little to no downtime afterward.

 Microdermabrasion can help improve the appearance of: